 Assess Requirements-Based Testing Quality by Using the Model Testing Dashboard

 You can assess the status of your model testing activities by using the metrics in the Model Testing Dashboard.
-When you test your models against requirements, you maintain traceability between the requirements, models, test cases, and results.
+When you test your models against requirements, you maintain traceability between the requirements, models, tests, and results.
 The dashboard helps you to track the status of these artifacts and the traceability relationships between them.
 Each metric in the dashboard measures a different aspect of the quality of the testing artifacts and reflects guidelines in industry-recognized software development standards, such as ISO 26262 and DO-178C.
-For more information, see Assess the Completeness of Requirements-Based Testing in Accordance with ISO 26262.
+For more information, see Assess Requirements-Based Testing for ISO 26262.

 From the dashboard, you can identify and fix testing issues.
 Update the dashboard metrics to track your progress toward testing compliance.

 Open the Project and Model Testing Dashboard

 The Model Testing Dashboard shows data on the traceability and testing status of each unit in your project.
 A unit is a functional entity in your software architecture that you can execute and test independently or as part of larger system tests.
 You can label models as units in the Model Testing Dashboard.
 If you do not specify the models that are considered units, then the dashboard considers a model to be a unit if it does not reference other models.
 The dashboard considers each model in your project to represent a unit because you use models to design and test the algorithms.

 Open the project that contains the models and testing artifacts.
 For this example, at the MATLAB® command line, enter

 Open the Model Testing Dashboard by using one of these approaches:

 On the Project tab, click Model Testing Dashboard.